 Li Pi is an assistant ingredient in Sang Xing Tang.
 This means that it either serves to reinforces the effect of other ingredients or it moderates their toxicity.

-Pear skins are also eaten as food.
+Li Pi is also eaten as food.